Maplewood Baptist Church

 Understanding this principle and taking into consideration the differences of the KJV and the other versions, is it not accurate to say that there is a problem with the two sides on agreement?
 Since such exists, we must conclude that a conflicting dual authority exists.

-a.
-This is a problem, and it originated with the two lines of Antioch and Alexandria which has produced two manuscripts both claiming heaven's authority.
-A problem exists, however, when the two manuscripts are compared.
-The two manuscript lines have produced contradictions and conflict.b.
+b.
 God does not have two authorities, and He does not have two Bibles.c.
 He is not the author of confusion.d.
 The problem of conflicting dual authorities is a tool of the devil to undermine the authority of God.
 See Genesis and Mark passages again for references.8.
 If we do not conclude what is the Word of God, we cannot know what to believe on many issues?
 For example:

 a.
 I Samuel 6:19